10up/classifai/README.md

 ## Register ClassifAI account

 ClassifAI is a sophisticated solution that we want organizations of all shapes and sizes to count on.
-To keep adopters apprised of major updates and beta testing opportunities, gather feedback, and prioritize common use cases, we're asking for a little bit of information in exchange for a free key.
+To keep adopters apprised of major updates and beta testing opportunities, gather feedback, support auto updates, and prioritize common use cases, we're asking for a little bit of information in exchange for a free key.
 Your information will be kept confidential.

 #### 1. Register for a ClassifAI account